-- 1. Competency-Based: The BSN Program has adopted competency-based education as defined by the AACN as "a system of instruction, assessment, feedback, self-reflection, and academic reporting that is based on students demonstrating that they have learned the knowledge, attitudes, motivations, self-perceptions, and skills expected of them as they progress through their education." - 2.
+- 1. Competency-Based: The BSN Program has adopted competency-based education as defined by American Association of Colleges of Nursing (AACN) 2021 essentials as "a system of instruction, assessment, feedback, self-reflection, and academic reporting that is based on students demonstrating that they have learned the knowledge, attitudes, motivations, self-perceptions, and skills expected of them as they progress through their education." - 2.
 Concept-Based: The curriculum utilizes a concept-based approach to identify unifying and organizing principles common to various clinical situations. - 3.
 Entry-Level BSN: Entry-level professional nursing education ensures that graduates demonstrate competencies through practice experiences with individuals, families, communities, and populations across the lifespan and within each of these four spheres of care: 1) disease prevention/promotion of health and well-being; 2) chronic disease care; 3) regenerative or restorative care; and 4) hospice/palliative/supportive care - 4.
 Careful Nursing: The BSN Program is influenced by the Careful Nursing Philosophy and Professional Practice Model©.
 Careful Nursing© philosophical principles, practice dimensions and concepts are integrated throughout the curriculum. - 5.
 Character and Virtue: Since the time of St. Jean Baptist de La Salle, a focus on the formation of the whole student has been the heart of Lasallian Catholic education.
-With a renewed focus on character and virtue education, Saint Mary's continues to shape the lives of students through holistic character development and the cultivation of intellectual, moral, and civic virtues. - 6.
-Debriefing for Meaningful Learning: Debriefing for Meaningful Learning (DML) is a method of debriefing that can be used in simulation and clinical settings to foster student's reflective thinking and learning.
+With a renewed focus on character and virtue education, Saint Mary's University continues to shape the lives of students through holistic character development and the cultivation of intellectual, moral, and civic virtues. - 6.
+Debriefing for Meaningful Learning: The BSN program is influenced by Debriefing for Meaningful Learning (DML) as a method of debriefing that can be used in simulation and clinical settings to foster student's reflective thinking and learning.
 DML uses Socratic questioning and principles of active learning to uncover thinking associated with actions to help students develop clinical reasoning and decision-making skills.